BattleBots season 6

 The sixth season of the American competitive television series BattleBots premiered on ABC on June 21, 2015.
-Also called season 1 if you counting from the reboot.
+This season is also referred to as Season 1, as it is the first season after it was rebooted.

 In February 2015, ABC announced that it was reviving the series after a thirteen-year hiatus, which would feature a 16-team single-elimination tournament.

 Former UFC fighter Kenny Florian and MLB/NFL Sportscaster Chris Rose hosted, Faruq Tauheed acted as the arena announcer, and Alison Haislip was the sideline and behind the scenes reporter.
 Molly McGrath was the presenter.

 Robots in season 6 competed in one 250-pound weight class, as opposed to the multiple weight classes in seasons 1–5.

 Contestants

 This season sees teams from only two countries competing with their robots.
 Five from the United Kingdom and the rest from the United States.
 Competitors from the US hail from five different states, including fourteen from California.